How Musicals Work

 Do you love musicals?
 In this course, we go behind the scenes to study what makes them tick.
 We study how the business of Broadway works and speak with industry experts from fields like casting, marketing, and publicity.
 We’ll start with a deep dive into the architecture of iconic musicals before studying staging and design and more.
 We examine the show and the business in tandem to understand HOW MUSICALS WORK.

-What makes a musical a musical?
+How do musicals work?
 How do musicals create alchemy in song and dance?
 What is the relationship between content, form, and context?
-These questions will guide our study of musical theater dramaturgy and its evolution.
-We will cover everything from contemporary musicals to Sondheim, rock operas, revues, and Rodgers & Hammerstein.
-By the end of the course, students will become experts at recognizing various forms of musical theatre, gain an understanding of the pivotal relationship between historical context and dramatic form, and be able to chart how innovations often become conventions.
-Our focus is musical theater on the page and the stage as we explore how musicals work.
+These questions will guide our study of musicals and their evolution.
+We will then cover the elements of musical production: backstage labor, casting, choreography, direction, design, marketing, performance, producing, and more.
+By the end of the course, students will gain holistic understanding of how the musical theater industry works.
+Students will recognize various forms of musical theatre, gain an understanding of the pivotal relationship between historical context and dramatic form, and be able to chart how innovations often become conventions.
+We explore the world's most popular form of theater, musicals, on the page, the stage, and behind the scenes.

 Notes